ClaireDIT/devops24/examinations/04/README.md

 # QUESTION B

-You make have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.
+You may have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.

 What does this accomplish?